 The Sound and the Fury (1929) developed the distinctive voice and uniquely personal style that makes Faulkner a major contributor to the history of modernism.
 The novel, which resists traditional plot summary, tells the stories of the Compson brothers’ relationship to their sister Caddy.
 As I Lay Dying (1930) furthered Faulkner’s intensely personal, fragmented narrative style, narrativizing the different perspectives of the members of the poor, uneducated, white Bundren family.
 Sanctuary (1931) continued Faulkner’s interest in telling the tales of ignoble characters, chronicling the criminal activities of a group of men and the rape of Temple Drake.

 Faulkner is also notable for his creation of an interconnected web that is often set in the fictional YOKNAPATAWPHA COUNTY, a place of his own design, which served as the setting for many of this works.
 Many of his works included at least some reference to a group of characters that are part of the interconnected Faulknerian narrative—the Sutpens, Coldfields, Compsons, Sartorises dominated the landscape of his works.
-As characters and stories were connected between works, Faulkner clearly entered the realm of metafiction challenging narrative’s capacity for consistency and self-reference.
+As characters and stories were connected between works, Faulkner clearly entered the realm of metafiction, challenging narrative’s capacity for consistency and self-reference.

-Faulkner’s works reflected many quintessentially American themes while often illustrating a uniquely Southern perspective.
+Faulkner’s works reflected many quintessentially American themes, while often illustrating a uniquely Southern perspective.
 His writing often engages with issues of race, incest, class, family, all mediated by the effects of the Civil War.
 While Light in August (1932) also dealt with the plight of the poor inhabitants of the South, it suggested that this racially charged environment was especially hostile to those of mixed race, like the novel’s Joe Christmas, who meets a violent end at the hands of an angry mob.
 Absalom, Absalom!
 (1936) developed the unique, stream-of-consciousness style narration for which Faulkner is famous.
 Following the disastrous consequences of Thomas Sutpen’s attempt to build a dynasty, the novel focused on the ill-fated relationships between Sutpen’s legitimate son and daughter and his son from an extramarital affair with a woman of mixed race.
 It also complicated the issue of narration by having characters retell the same stories from different perspectives, illustrating the importance of collective history.
 Set in the days before and after the Civil War, the novel challenged the reader to confront the repercussions of incestuous and interracial relationships as well as the class issues that followed breakdown of the Old South’s aristocracy after the Civil War eradicated the slave labor that empowered it.

 Faulkner was awarded the Nobel Prize for Literature (1950) the National Book Award for Fiction (1951), and the Gold Medal for Fiction from the national Institute of Arts and Letters (1962).